Find the limit as x→π2x\to\frac{\pi}{2}x→2π of the expression ... | Channels for Pearson+

 Continuity: Videos & Practice Problems

-Find the limit as x→2π of the expression sin(cotx−2sinxπ+cosx).
+Find the limit as x→2π of the expression .
 Determine if the function is continuous at the point being approached.

-Find the limit as x→2π of the expression sin(cotx−2sinxπ+cosx).
+Find the limit as x→2π of the expression .
 Determine if the function is continuous at the point being approached.